Ramen Noodle Stir Fry

 While the steak marinates, I use that time to prep the veggies.
 You’ll need sliced mushrooms and broccoli florets.

-You also want to get a pot of boiling water going so you can boil the ramen noodles while you stir fry the beef and veggies.
+You also want to bring a large pot of water to a boil, so get that going over high heat now.
+You will want to boil the ramen noodles while you stir fry the beef and veggies.
 That way they’re hot and ready for the skillet!

 Heat a large skillet or wok over high heat, then add the marinated beef.